Atari Assembler Editor: Legacy

 Shortly after Shepardson delivered Assembler Editor and Atari BASIC to Atari, Bob Shepardson, the owner, decided to return to being a one-person company.
-O'Brien, Laughton and Wilkinson formed their own company, Optimized Systems Software (OSS), to continue development of the Atari products.
-They licensed the original source code for BASIC, Assembler Editor and Atari DOS, which they had collectively written.
+O'Brien, Laughton, and Wilkinson formed their own company, Optimized Systems Software (OSS), to continue development of the Atari products.
+They licensed the original source code for BASIC, Assembler Editor, and Atari DOS, which they had collectively written.

 In 1981, OSS released an improved version of Assembler Editor, EASMD on floppy disk.
 EASMD was replaced by MAC/65 in 1982.
 MAC/65 was one of the fastest assemblers on the platform.
-Much of the improved performance of MAC/65 is the result of tokenizing lines of code as they're entered—at is the case with Atari BASIC—to reduce the amount of work needed at assembly time.
+Much of the improved performance of MAC/65 is the result of tokenizing lines of code as they're entered—as is the case with Atari BASIC—to reduce the amount of work needed at assembly time.